arjunballa/api-security/passkeys.md

 ### Questions (may seem stupid):
 - Can an attacker steal the signed challenge (I understand there is TLS) and log in?
 - Will the passkey recovery workflow be defined in the upcoming specification, or is it up to the RP's discretion?
-If it is up to the RP, not all RPs may implement it securely, which could compromise FIDO2's effectiveness.
+If it is up to the RP, not all RPs may implement it securely, wouldn't it compromise FIDO2's effectiveness?
-- Can an attacker with access to the device and RP replace the private and public keys and gain access?
 - Does the mobile application also use the JS-WebAuthn API to interact, or are there platform-specific WebAuthn APIs?
 - Is CTAP2 an extension of CTAP1?
+- Can an attacker with access to the device and RP replace the private and public keys and gain access in theory?
 - Is my below understanding of specification correct?

 #### Native Device Security
-- Unlocking a device using biometric scans like fingerprints or facial recognition is managed by the device's native security system.
-- It is not part of the FIDO specifications.
+- Unlocking a device using biometric scans like fingerprints or facial recognition is managed by the device's native security system and tt is **not part of the FIDO specifications**.

 #### Access Restrictions
 - Neither the browser, web application, iOS SFSafariViewController, Android CustomTabs, nor the mobile application has access to private keys or biometric data.
 - Only the device's operating system (OS) has access to biometric data.
 - Only the device's operating system (OS) or the security key's firmware has access to the private key.
 - The private key and biometric data never leave the device.
+- The WebAuthn APIs for web and mobile applications do not sign the challenge directly; instead, they interact with the device OS to have the challenge signed.
-- The web and mobile applications only receive success/failure results of biometric authentication via APIs.
+- The WebAuthn APIs for web and mobile applications interact with the device OS and only receive success/failure results of biometric authentication.
-- The web and mobile applications only receive the signed challenge via APIs.

 #### FIDO1 UAF (Universal Authentication Framework) - 2014
 - Supports passwordless login for mobile applications that implement biometric authentication (e.g., fingerprint or facial recognition).